RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   See :ref:`Mac connect share section <mac connect share>` for a reference how to view hidden folders in the :guilabel:`Finder`.

-  Click on the :tt:`.snapshots` folder at the top level of your already-configured lab share
+  Click on the :tt:`.snapshots` folder at the top level of your already-configured lab share:

   .. _crsp lab snaphot: